Psalm 45:6 “Your throne, O God, is forever and ever;

 Eph.
 4:30 “And do not grieve the Holy Spirit of God, in whom you were sealed for the day of redemption”

-When it comes to representations of power, grace, sovereignty, glory, and even the very seat of God’s majesty…..Jesus stands alone in the position of Honor.
+When it comes to a perfect representation of God’s power, grace, sovereignty, glory, and even the very seat of His judgement…..Jesus stands alone in the position of Honor.

 Philippians 2:9-11 “Therefore God exalted Him to the highest place and gave Him the name above all names, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”

-The glory that is due His name will be realized by every single person who has ever lived upon this earth.
-Not only will all see Him exalted, they will bow before Him and give the King His due.
+The glory due His name is shunned by the world but it will soon be realized by every single person who has ever lived upon this earth.
+Not only will all see Him exalted, all will bow before Him and give the King of kings His due honor.
 Some will bow in allegiance and others in rebellion, but all will bow.

 The scepter of God’s righteousness has been foretold since the beginning of Creation.
 The glory of God’s throne has been revealed and His position is one that will never end.